Summer Research Symposium – Oral Presentations

 Friday, September 26, 3:20-5:00pm, Carver Science

-The symposium will start with everyone gathered in Jordan Lecture Hall for the Welcome and the first presentation.
+The symposium will start with everyone gathered in Jordan Lecture Hall for the Welcome (3:20-3:25) and the first presentation.
 The remaining presentations will be held concurrently.
-Audience members will have time to switch rooms between presentations.
+Audience members will have five minutes to switch rooms between presentations.

 Carver 215 (Jordan Lecture Hall)